biodivgame/biodivgame.github.io/content/archive/question-1_02/question-1_02.md

 Welcome to the hillside!
 Here we have a question about food.

+This tree is one of the 1st in the garden to blossom in Spring, providing an essential food source for the first pollinators.

 #### Many (local) vegetables, fruits, grains and legumes like beans, peas, and potatoes emit around 0.5 kilograms of CO2 per 1000 kcal when produced.
 For eggs, this number is around 1 kilogram of CO2 per 1000 kcal.